Wayne Sleep

 Wayne Philip Colin Sleep OBE (born 17 July 1948) is a British dancer, director, choreographer, and actor who appeared on the BBC series The Real Marigold on Tour and ITV's The Real Full Monty.

 Early life

-Sleep was born in Plymouth, Devon.
+Wayne Sleep was born in Plymouth, Devon.
 His mother enrolled him at an early age with Geraldine Lamb Dance School, where he studied tap and jazz, wanting to be the next Gene Kelly or Fred Astaire rather than a ballet dancer.
-He and his family moved to Hartlepool ca. 1951 and spent 10 years there.
+He and his family moved to Hartlepool in around 1951 and spent 10 years there.
 He lived at Friar Terrace on the Headland and attended Baltic Street Junior School.
 He began ballet lessons in Hartlepool in 1955 with Muriel Carr, before gaining a Leverhulme Scholarship to the Royal Ballet School in 1961 and joining the Royal Ballet in 1966 and becoming a senior principal dancer performing globally.